w3f/polkadot-wiki/docs/learn/learn-governance.md

 Proposals submitted as part of the enactment of a prior referendum can set the enactment delay period as desired.
 Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.

+In Gov2, anyone is able to start a referendum at anytime and they can do so as many times as they wish.
+Several new features, known as **Origins and Tracks**, are introduced to help aid in processing and flow of the referenda protocol.

+An Origin can be thought of as a rich descriptor for a given privilege level.
+The proposer of the referenda now selects an appropriate Origin for their request based on the requirements.

+Each Origin is associated with a single referendum class and each class is associated with a Track.
+The Track outlines the lifecycle for the proposal and is independent from other class's tracks.
+Having independent tracks allows the network to tailor the dynamics of referenda based upon their implied privilege level.

+So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different origins are needed in which different turnouts, approvals, deposits and a minimum enactment periods will be predetermined on the pallet.

 ### Proposing a Referendum

 #### Public Referenda